CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 The key improvements of the new Feature Finding Molecular Networking are:

-1. Importing information derived from the feature detection tools into the molecular networks
+1. Importing quantitative information derived from the feature detection tools into the molecular networks
 2. Discriminate isomers by retention time and remove isotopic peak
 3. Allows the annotation MS/MS of spectra with in silico tools and mapping in the molecular networks